This is my response to the Perl Weekly Challenge #098.

 docs.raku.org/syntax/multi for more

-information about Multiple Dispatch and mutli
+information about Multiple Dispatch and mutli.

 in Perl.

-(and so on) is a match object, and not the matching
+Also note that $0 (and so on) is a match object, and not the matching

 string itself.
 That isn't a problem when used in a context that coerces the